rikedyp/documentation/release-notes/docs/new-enhanced.md

 - Click the ![](img/object_arraynotation.png){width=20 height=20 vertical-align:text-bottom} icon in the Editor's toolbar – this displays the contents of the Editor using array notation.
 - Select **Show as Array Notation** from the Editor's **Syntax** menu – this displays the contents of the Editor using array notation.

+When using array notation in the Editor, the _Reformat_ command (**&lt;RD>**) evaluates the Editor's content and regenerates it using array notation.

-Setting the `APLAN_FOR_OUTPUT` configuration parameter to `1` sets use of array notation to be permanently on.
+Setting the `APLAN_FOR_OUTPUT` configuration parameter to `1` sets use of array notation for output to be on; in the Microsoft Windows IDE, this can be overridden by toggling it off using the toolbar icons/menu items.

 ## User Interface Changes